March 13, 2025

 How to Prevent It:

-• Avoid putting grease, coffee grounds, and fibrous foods (like celery and potato peels) down the drain.
+• Avoid putting grease, grounds, and fibrous foods down the drain

 4. Grease and Oil